-Multi-sided platforms (MSP) are "technologies, products or services, that create value primarily by enabling direct interactions between two or more distinct customer or participant groups"1.
+Multi-sided platforms (MSP) are "technologies, products or services, that create value primarily by enabling direct interactions between two or more distinct customer or participant groups".
 Platforms as such have existed for years; a shopping mall for example, works a platform, connecting consumers and traders.
 The difference of this era, which is dominated by the growth of information technology (IT), is that the need to own physical infrastructure and assets has been substantially reduced.
-IT makes developing and scaling up platforms much simpler and less expensive, allows nearly frictionless participation that strengthens network effects, enhancing thus the ability to capture, analyze, and exchange an enormous volume of data that increase the platform's value to all interested parties.
-Platform businesses like Uber and Airbnb, have grown tremendously, disrupting and revolutionizing their industries3.
+Because of the use of IT, developing and scaling up platforms has become way simpler and less expensive, as the smooth and almost seamless participation is made possible, and thus network effects are enhanced.
+This way, an enormous amount of data can be captured, analyzed and exchanged, and the platform's value grows for all interested parties.
+Platform businesses like Uber and Airbnb, have grown tremendously, disrupting and revolutionizing their industries.